continue-revolution/sd-webui-segment-anything/README.md

 - `2023/04/15`: [Feature] [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) support released!
 Check [Note about GroundingDINO](https://github.com/continue-revolution/sd-webui-segment-anything#note-about-groundingdino), [How to Use](#how-to-use) and [Demo](#demo) for more detail.
 - `2023/04/15`: [Feature] API support released by [@jordan-barrett-jm](https://github.com/jordan-barrett-jm)!
 Check [API Support](#api-support) for more detail.
 - `2023/04/18`: [Feature] [ControlNet V1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) inpainting support released!
 Note that you **must** update [ControlNet extension](https://github.com/Mikubill/sd-webui-controlnet) to the most up-to-date version to use it.
 ControlNet inpainting has far better performance compared to general-purpose models, and you do not need to download inpainting-specific models anymore.
 Check [How to Use](#how-to-use) for more detail.
-- `2023/04/19`: [Feature] Automatic segmentation support is on the way.
+- `2023/04/20`: [Feature] Automatic segmentation support is on the way.
 It will be released very soon.
 It includes support for
     - [ControlNet V1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) semantic segmentation
     - [Edit-Anything](https://github.com/sail-sg/EditAnything) un-semantic segmentation
     - Image cutting with class name (single image + batch process)
-    - Hierarchical image layer generation (such as PS layers)
+    - Image layout generation (such as PS layers) (single image + batch process)
-    - Colorful Inpainting
+    - Colorful inpainting for img2img and mask color inversion for inpainting

 ## Plan

 Thanks for suggestions from [GitHub Issues](https://github.com/continue-revolution/sd-webui-segment-anything/issues), [reddit](https://www.reddit.com/r/StableDiffusion/comments/12hkdy8/sd_webui_segment_everything/) and [bilibili](https://www.bilibili.com/video/BV1Tg4y1u73r/) to make this extension better.

 - [ ] Support [Rich Text to Image](https://github.com/SongweiGe/rich-text-to-image) (perhaps will be supported in another extension, perhaps will not be supported)
+- [ ] Support different text control different region of mask (perhaps will be supported in a separate gradio app)
+- [ ] Separate this extension into a new image processing gradio app
 - [ ] Support WebUI older commits (e.g. `a9fed7c364061ae6efb37f797b6b522cb3cf7aa2`)

 Not all plans may ultimately be implemented.
 Some ideas might not work and be abandoned.
 Support for old commits has low priority, so I would encourage you to update your WebUI as soon as you can.